 TIPS: Draw on your prickle indentations in a soft diagonal design across each pear.
-In your minds eye, visualise where the natural light would shine upon the edges of your prickly pear cactus because this is where you can accentuate longer prickles sticking out (see the yellow prickles illustrated above).
-If you happen to make a mistake, the beauty of water colour pencils are that you can easily correct with an eraser.
+In your mind’s eye, visualise where the natural light would shine upon the edges of your prickly pear cactus because this is where you can accentuate longer prickles sticking out (see the yellow prickles illustrated above).
+If you happen to make a mistake, the beauty of watercolour pencils is that you can easily correct it with an eraser.
 You can also rub a pencil – eraser along the edges of your illustration because this will help define your line – edges more, giving your drawing a more rounded and professional look.

 4. Draw on your planter basket detail.
 Then colour in each of your border sections, mine were drawn 1.5cm apart.

-Lastly hang your wall art with 3M industrial tape.
-From experience, I’ve found that the 3M industrial strength tape give a stronger hold than the 3M velcro stickers.
+Lastly, hang your wall art with 3M industrial tape.
+From experience, I’ve found that the 3M industrial strength tape gives a stronger hold than the 3M velcro stickers.

 Happy crafting!
-I’d love to see how you interpret this tutorial in your favourite #jungalowstyle?
-Are you feeling the prickly pear idea or could I challenge you to drawing a colourful moon cactus?
+I’d love to see how you interpret this tutorial in your favourite #jungalowstyle.
+Are you feeling the prickly pear idea or could I challenge you to draw a colourful moon cactus?